A Guide to Insurance Binders

 What does an insurance binder include?

-An insurance binder looks a lot like regular policy documents that are given to applicants once they pay for a policy.
+An insurance binder looks a lot like a regular policy document, given to applicants once they pay for a policy.
 It displays similar information to a declaration page, including the amount and type of coverage, effective dates, names of insureds, and any coverage limits, deductibles or endorsements.
 It is issued by your new insurance company and can be one or more pages in length.

 Insurance binders vs. certificates of insurance